T.L. Morrisey

 St. Mary's Hospital in 2014

 It seems that the men, prominent business men and politicians, cowered in the presence of Mother Morrissey, or they threw up their hands and were prepared to let the whole project become history.
 Thomas Morrissey was married to Mary Callaghan, a sister of the three Callaghan priests, and when Thomas died in 1916 Mother Morrissey visited the family in their working class home.
-Also present when were Mary Callaghan's brothers, the priests.
+Also present were Mary Callaghan's brothers, the priests.
 So, when the hospital project went off the rails due to Mother Morrissey, who did they call?
-They called the only man who had the authority and connections to do an end-around Mother Morrissey, they called Father Luke Callaghan, pastor of, at the time, the largest congregation in Montreal, St. Michael's Church on St. Viateur Street in Mile End.
+They called the only man who had the authority and connections to do an end-around Mother Morrissey, they called Father Luke Callaghan, pastor of, at the time, the largest Irish congregation in Montreal, St. Michael's Church on St. Viateur Street in Mile End.
 Perhaps Fr.
 Luke had a chat with Mother Morrissey, he had the diplomacy to deal with all sorts of people and to get them onboard; he had seen through the building of St. Michael's church, a church that is architecturally unique in the city.
 Having lost her position of authority in the hospital project, Mother Morrissey seems to have disappeared from her involvement with the hospital.
 Soon, a million dollars was raised for the construction of a new hospital.
 The new hospital, located on Lacombe Avenue near Cote des Neiges Road, opened in 1934, where it is still located.

 Here is an excerpt from Dr. J.J.
 Dineen's St Mary's Hospital, The Early Years